telerik/ajax-docs/controls/grid/data-editing/insert-records/inserting-values-using-inplace-and-editforms-modes.md

 The code below demonstrates the both approaches about how to perform the insert operation in Telerik RadGrid when the user presses the **Insert** button from the insertion form (thus firing the **InsertCommand** event).

 >note Note that we use the ViewState property (named GridSource) to update the grid source.
+DataSourceHelperCS and DataSourceHelperVB are used to generate the source.
+You can use your own way to provide a sample source, e.g. use the widespread Northwind SQL table to [load the DataTable](grid/data-binding/understanding-data-binding/server-side-binding/advanced-data-binding-(using-needdatasource-event) or [generate a dummy DataTable](https://msdn.microsoft.com/en-us/library/system.data.datatable%28v=vs.110%29.aspx).
 >